Chart Color Schemes

 Vermont South hosts an older demographic, ranking in the top quartile nationwide

-The median age in Vermont South is 46 years, which is notably higher than Greater Melbourne's average of 37 years and also exceeds Australia's median age of 38 years.
-Compared to Greater Melbourne, the cohort aged 75-84 is significantly over-represented in Vermont South at 11.3%, while those aged 25-34 are under-represented at 9.8%.
-The 75-84 age group's concentration in Vermont South is higher than the national average of 6.1%.
-Between the 2021 Census and the present, the percentage of the population aged 75 to 84 has increased from 8.9% to 11.3%, while the percentage of those aged 65 to 74 has decreased from 13.8% to 12.3%.
-By 2041, the population forecast indicates significant growth in the 85+ age cohort, with an increase of 392 people (74%) from 528 to 921.
-The aging population trend is evident, with those aged 65 and above accounting for 63% of projected growth.
-Conversely, the cohorts aged 0-4 and 35-44 are expected to experience population declines.
+The median age in Vermont South is 46 years, which exceeds Greater Melbourne's average of 37 years and is also higher than Australia's median age of 38 years.
+Compared to Greater Melbourne, the 75-84 age cohort is notably over-represented in Vermont South at 11.3%, while the 25-34 age group is under-represented at 9.8%.
+The percentage of the 75-84 age group has increased from 8.9% to 11.3% since the 2021 Census, while the 65-74 cohort has declined from 13.8% to 12.3%.
+By 2041, population forecasts indicate that Vermont South's 85+ age group will grow significantly by 400 people (76%), from 528 to 929.
+Those aged 65 and above are projected to comprise 62% of the total growth in population.
+Conversely, the 0-4 and 35-44 age groups are expected to experience population declines.